-Machine Bolts are regular hex head or square head bolts with an externally threaded body.
-They are used with a nut or tapped hole.
+Machine Bolts are regular hex head or square head bolts with externally threaded body, used with a nut or tapped hole.

 Penta Head Bolts

-A Penta Bolt has a 5-sided, Pentagon-shaped head security bolt, which is tamper resistant and cannot be loosened by typical hardware store tools.
+A Penta Bolts has a 5 sided Pentagon shaped head security bolt, which tamper resistant, that cannot be loosened by typical hardware store tools.

 Socket Head Bolts

-A Socket Head Bolt, often called a Socket Cap Screw, is a machine bolt with a cylindrical barrel-shaped head containing a hexagonal socket.
+A Socket Head Bolt, often called a Socket Cap Screw, are machine bolts with a cylindrical barrel shaped head containing a hexagonal socket.
 Socket Head Bolts are often used with the head recessed within a counterbored hole, leaving the end of the head flush with the surface of the part being fastened.